State of compliance

 ERC approves both the methodology and the tariffs for access to the transmission and distribution systems.
 In December 2018, it adopted the Rulebook on Methodologies for Transmission, Distribution and Market Operation of Natural Gas, the distribution tariff methodology and an entry/exit transmission tariff methodology as required by Regulation (EC) 715/2009.

-Capacity allocation rules are covered by two existing secondary acts, namely the Transmission Network Code developed by GAMA (‘the Network Code’) and the Market Rules developed by the regulatory authority.
+Capacity allocation rules are covered by the Transmission Network Code developed by GAMA (‘the Network Code’).
 The Network Code provides the possibility for allocation of both firm and interruptible capacity, however, there is no obligation for the transmission system operator to offer both types.
 According to the Network Code, the TSO may sell annual and monthly capacity1.
 In case the demand for firm capacity should exceed the available capacity, the TSO is obliged to offer interruptible capacity.
 A time-interval for such an offer is not prescribed.
 A provision allowing network users to re-sell or sublet their unused contracted capacity on the secondary market is not included in the Network Code.

-The Transmission Grid Code and the Gas Market Rules transpose the requirements for third party access to services, capacity allocation and transparency, but they have to be aligned with the new Energy Law and with the missing requirements of Regulation (EC) 715/2009.
-The regulator’s Market Rules envisage the preparation of rules for capacity allocation that are supposed to lead to full Third Energy Package implementation, but such rules have not been adopted yet.
-Potential overlapping of rules covering allocation of capacity and congestion management should be avoided.
-Provisions on cross-border capacity allocation, as defined by the Energy Law, must also be taken into account.
+The Transmission Network Code transposes the requirements for third party access to services, capacity allocation and transparency, but they still have to be aligned with the new Energy Law and with the missing requirements of Regulation (EC) 715/2009 and Regulation (EU) 703/2015.
+The regulator’s Market Rules, adopted in June 2019, clarified previously overlapping issues with respect to the transmission code.
+In any case, the Energy Law envisages the preparation of rules for capacity allocation and balancing that are supposed to lead to full Third Energy Package implementation, but such rules have not been adopted yet.
+Provisions on cross-border capacity allocation, as defined by the Energy Law, must also be taken into account, together with the requirement of interoperability, as foreseen by Regulation (EU) 703/2015.
+The deadline for these additional rules, as well as for adjusted transmission and distribution codes, already passed.

-The required information is currently being published in accordance with the methodology for calculation of transmission charges, gas market rules and the transmission network code and relates to the tariff methodology, applicable tariffs, the capacity allocation mechanism and congestion management procedures.
-The transmission system operator does not publish information as required by Annex I of Regulation (EC) 715/2009.
+The information is currently being published as required by the methodology for calculation of transmission charges, gas market rules and the transmission network code and as well relates to the tariff methodology, applicable tariffs, the capacity allocation mechanism and congestion management procedures.
+However, the transmission system operator does not publish additional information as required by Annex I of Regulation (EC) 715/2009, and there are no such requirements in place while the update of the Transmission Code is pending.

-The gas prices – wholesale and retail – are fully deregulated in North Macedonia.
+Gas prices – wholesale and retail – are fully deregulated in North Macedonia since 2015.
 Nineteen licences have been issued for trade, but the market is still illiquid with very few active traders.
-The main reason is interconnection capacity – the sole interconnector is fully booked by Gazprom on the Bulgarian side.
-Two traders, Makpetrol, under a long-term contract with Gazprom and Kogel stil, import gas for the wholesale market.
-In addition to this, several big consumers import gas individually for their own needs, which counts three-fourths of total gas imports.
-All contracts are made on a bilateral, monthly or yearly basis.
-There is no virtual trading point, neither functional nor defined, in the transmission system.
+The main reason is the lack of interconnection capacity – the sole interconnector is fully booked by Gazprom on the Bulgarian side.
+Two traders, Makpetrol, under a long-term contract with Gazprom, and Kogel Stil d.o.o, import gas for the wholesale market.
+In addition to this, several big consumers import gas individually for their own needs, which accounts for three-fourths of total gas imports.
+All contracts are concluded on a bilateral basis for monthly or yearly deliveries.
+There is neither a functional nor a defined virtual trading point in the transmission system.

-The new Energy Law, the Transmission Grid Code and the Gas Market Rules lay down the balancing rules, including on balancing groups, balancing responsibility and imbalance charges in line with Regulation (EC) 715/2009.
+The new Energy Law lays down the balancing rules, including on balancing groups, balancing responsibility and imbalance charges in line with Regulation (EC) 715/2009.
+However, additional functional details have to be prescribed by the balancing rules and the updated Transmission Code.
+The adoption of both documents is still pending.

-The existing balancing-related provisions of the Network Code and Market Rules are not fully harmonized, e.g. the tolerance levels differ, and this has to be addressed when updating the secondary acts implementing the new Energy Law.
-Several important elements of Regulation (EC) 715/2009, such as the provision on informing the balancing status to network users and the calculation of imbalance charges, are transposed in the Network Code.
+Several important elements of Regulation (EC) 715/2009, such as the provision on informing the balancing status to network users and the calculation of imbalance charges, are transposed in the existing Network Code.
 However, the imbalance charges are not being published, which is not in line with the Third Energy Package.

-Based on the Energy Law and the Natural Gas Market Rules, all customers became formally eligible as of 1 January 2015, and end-user gas prices are deregulated.
+Based on the Energy Law and the Natural Gas Market Rules, all customers became formally eligible and end-user gas prices became deregulated as of 1 January 2015.
 At the retail level, there are six active retail suppliers.
-Gas is mainly consumed by industrial customers, whilst households have an almost negligible share of total consumption, which might be changed in the next years.
-Namely the Government finalised tenders for a public private partnership to develop the gas distribution system.
+Gas is mainly consumed by industrial customers, whilst households have at present an almost negligible share of total consumption.
+The Government continues in its endeavor to try to find partners to develop the gas distribution system by open tenders and within the model of public private partnership.

-There is a governmental programme for subsidizing the consumption of energy where monthly funds partially cover the cost of energy (electricity, heating energy, natural gas and other) for social aid recipients in place.
-The new Energy Law put the focus on energy vulnerable customers, setting the path for their protection, while more concreate measures and programmes have to be developed within a year by the Ministry responsible for energy in cooperation with the Ministry of social affairs.
+There is a governmental programme in place for subsidizing the consumption of energy where monthly funds partially cover the cost of energy (electricity, heating energy, natural gas and other) for social aid recipients.
+The new Energy Law puts the focus on vulnerable energy customers.
+According to the Law, concreate measures and programmes had to be developed by the Ministries responsible for energy and social affairs, which has not been done yet.

-Besides the Energy Law, the Regulation for the Criteria and Conditions for Proclamation of State of Crisis in the Supply of Natural Gas transposed Directive 2004/67/EC.
+Customer protection has been defined by the Energy Law, but also by the security of supply secondary acts.
+The Regulation for the Criteria and Conditions for Proclamation of State of Crisis in the Supply of Natural Gas transposed Directive 2004/67/EC and focuses on retail customers.
 The Regulation has been improved from year to year.
-In particular, supply standards, as defined by Regulation (EC) 994/2010 and established by a Ministry Decree, provide an additional tool for customer protection.
+Supply standards, as defined by Regulation (EC) 994/2010 and established by a Ministry Decree, provide an additional tool for customer protection.

-The transmission network has a limited spread, with the sole supply entrance at the Bulgarian border.
-It has an annual capacity of 800 mln m3, which is still much more than needed to satisfy current demand.
+The transmission network has a limited spread of 98 km, with the sole supply entrance at the Bulgarian border.
+It has an annual capacity of 800 mln m3, which is still much more than is needed to satisfy current demand.
 However, the development of the country’s internal transmission network is progressing quickly.
-In the last two years, Macedonia Energy Resources (MER) constructed almost 200 km on top of the existing 98 km.
-The plan is to construct an additional 140 km over the next two years.
+In the last three years, Macedonia Energy Resources (MER) has constructed 178 km of transmission pipelines and plans to construct an additional 150 km by 2020.

-The transmission system operator, GAMA, jointly controlled by Makpetrol and the State, operates the main transmission and branch pipelines, including the only interconnection point.
-GAMA has a technical agreement with Bulgartransgaz, which has yet to be aligned with Regulation (EU) 703/2014.
-In addition, MER, responsible for network development but not having a transmission system operator licence, signed a Memorandum of Understanding with DESFA, the Greek transmission system operator, for the interconnection of the two systems.
+The transmission system operator, GAMA operates the main transmission and branch pipelines, including the only interconnection point.
+GAMA has a technical agreement with Bulgartransgaz, which has yet to be aligned with Regulation (EU) 703/2015.
+In addition, MER signed a Memorandum of Understanding with DESFA, the Greek transmission system operator, for the interconnection of the two systems (PMI GAS – 04B).

 The Regulation for the Criteria and Conditions for Proclamation of State of Crisis in the Supply of Natural Gas established measures and a national communication plan in emergency situations.
 Communication and cooperation with neighbouring transmission system operators is subject to the voluntary implementation of Regulation (EU) 2017/1938 at borders with non-EU countries, i.e. Contracting Parties to the Energy Community.